Jonastjep/CRAPy/ProgressReport_CRAPy.md

 #### Adjaye:

+- Presented  slided crank design to Marco, the design had too many issues in that it had too many moving parts, and was not feasible for the space of the rover and its other components.
+The design for the solar panel had a similar issue and would have gotten in the way of the lidar and camera.

+-Beginning of a new design for both collection box and solar panel.

 #### Francesco:
 - Created the first part of the web app and tested it with a randomly populated set of data.
 Passed on the whole day trouble shooting, the code is very big.